Rapha-btc/simple-pre-faktory/README.md

-# Pre-Faktory Contract Explanation
+# Pre-Faktory Contract Explanation (Updated)

 ## Overview

-The Pre-Faktory contract is a pre-launch mechanism for the Faktory.fun DEX on Bitcoin L2.
+The Pre-Launch Faktory contract is a pre-launch mechanism for ai BTC DAOs on Bitcoin L2.
 It allows early supporters to participate in the DAO by purchasing "seats" that grant them both token allocation and fee distribution rights.

 ## Key Mechanics